dwelc/vcluster-auto-nodes-aws-ts/README.md

 ## Limitations

-[Issue #1 - Auth Handling](https://github.com/dwelc/vcluster-auto-nodes-aws-ts/issues/1)At the moment this does not handle AWS authentication.
+[Issue #1 - Auth Handling](https://github.com/dwelc/vcluster-auto-nodes-aws-ts/issues/1) - At the moment this does not handle AWS authentication.
 Create a Node Provider from the quickstart template to create the credentials, then edit the node provider templates to point to this repo.

 ## Tailscale Configuration